-Elektro has a 12% market share in São Paulo State and a 4% market share in Brazil, making it the sixth largest electricity distribution company in Brazil.
+Elektro has a 12% market share in the State of São Paulo and a 3.7% market share in Brazil, making it the sixth largest electricity distribution company in Brazil.
 As a result of its 99.62% ownership in and control of Elektro, Enron has restructured Elektro to reduce financial, operational and other inefficiencies.
 Enron has reshaped the company and retrained its management team to make Elektro an aggressive competitor and market leader.

-Given recent delays in the privatizations of CELSC and COPEL, and the low probability that CEMIG and CEEE will be privatized in the foreseeable future, the sale of Elektro offers the opportunity to acquire a significant participant in the South/Southeastern Brazilian and São Paulo electricity markets.
+Given recent delays in the privatizations of CELSC and COPEL, and the low probability that CEMIG and CEEE will be privatized in the foreseeable future, the sale of Elektro offers the opportunity to acquire a significant participant in the Southern and Southeastern Brazilian and São Paulo electricity markets.

 Favorable Demographics

-Elektro’s concession area covers parts of the State of São Paulo, Brazil’s most developed region, and Mato Grosso do Sul.
+Elektro’s concession area covers parts of the State of São Paulo, Brazil’s most developed region, and of the State of Mato Grosso do Sul.
 São Paulo State is responsible for more than 35% of national GDP, has the largest industrial base in Latin America and possesses a modern infrastructure system.
-Due to its high per capita GDP and more developed sociodemographic environment, the State consumes 33% of the total electricity consumed in Brazil.
+Due to its high per capita GDP and more developed sociodemographic environment, the State accounts for 33% of the total electricity consumed in Brazil.

-Elektro is benefiting from the effects of migration away from the City of São Paulo.
+Elektro benefits from the effects of migration away from the City of São Paulo.
 This migration is expected to accelerate with the build-out of the region’s telecommunication and transportation infrastructure, which facilitates living in the suburbs of São Paulo.
-As the São Paulo State per capita income has increased, the number of persons per household has decreased as more individuals have acquired separate homes, generating increased demand for electricity.
+As the São Paulo State per capita income of the area has increased, the number of persons per household has decreased as more individuals acquire separate homes.
+This has generated increased demand for electricity.

 Strong Demand Growth with Limited Exposure to Unregulated Consumers

-As a result of the demographics of its concession area, Elektro has one of the greatest potentials for demand growth in São Paulo State and the Southern and Southeastern regions of Brazil.
-The average growth in Elektro’s electricity sales is expected to be approximately 5.8% per year between 1999 and 2004, compared to an expected growth rate of 4.3% for the entire Southeastern region during the same period.
-Even during 1999, a year during which Brazil GDP grew by only 0.7% as a result of the devaluation of the Real and the resulting economic slowdown, consumption of electricity in Elektro’s service territory grew by 4.8%.
+As a result of the demographics of its concession area, Elektro has one of the greatest potentials for demand growth in São Paulo State and the rest of Southern and Southeastern Brazil.
+The average growth in Elektro’s electricity sales is expected to be approximately 5.8% per year between 1999 and 2004, as compared with an expected growth rate of 4.3% for the entire Southeastern region during the same period.
+Even during 1999, a year in which Brazil’s GDP grew by only 0.7% as a result of the devaluation of the Real and the resulting economic slowdown, consumption of electricity in Elektro’s service territory grew by 4.8%.

 Elektro’s 14 largest customers consumed 19.6% of total GWh sold and represent 9.3% of Elektro’s total electricity sales revenues and 0.9% of its gross margin on electricity sales.
 Elektro has long-term contracts with the majority of these customers.